open-e/pve-config-backup/README.md

 # pve-config-backup

-Automated backups of Proxmox VE VM & CT configuration files using NFS and LVM storage.
+Automated backups of Proxmox VE VM & CT configuration files using NFS storage.

 All following commands are expected to be run with administrative privilages.